ceres-c/ceres-c.github.io/_posts/2018-09-22-cracking-MAC.md

 # Python to the rescue #

-Using your system's calculator is fun and all, but as humans we're prone to errors (I am expecially good at it), you don't want your test to fail because you put somewhere a byte wrongly.
+Using your system's calculator is fun and all, but as humans we're prone to errors (I am especially good at it), you don't want your test to fail because you put somewhere a byte wrongly.
 Python does not fail (at least in this case)

 	#!/usr/bin/python3
 	import sys